wacncontent/CustomizeTool/addCommentOutput/articles/architecture-overview.md

 Additional symbols for Microsoft Office and related technologies are available in the [Microsoft Office Visio stencil](http://www.microsoft.com/download/details.aspx?id=35772), though they are not optimized for architectural diagrams like the CnE set is.

 **Feedback:** If you've used the CnE symbols, fill out the short 5 question [survey](http://aka.ms/azuresymbolssurveyv2) or email us at [CnESymbols@microsoft.com](mailto:CnESymbols@microsoft.com) for specific questions and issues.
-We’d like to know what you think, including positive feedback so we know to continue to invest time in them.
+Weâd like to know what you think, including positive feedback so we know to continue to invest time in them.

 ![Cloud and Enterprise Symbol/Icon set](./media/architecture-overview/CnESymbols.png)